 Executive Director & Strategist

-Susan Ades Stone is an award-winning journalist who has a Zelig-like way of landing at startups in their earliest days, among them CNN, the MacNeil/Lehrer NewsHour, The World Science Festival and now, Women On 20s.
+Susan Ades Stone is an award-winning journalist who has a Zelig-like way of landing at startups in their earliest days, among them CNN, the MacNeil/Lehrer NewsHour, The World Science Festival, The Proxy Project and now, Women On 20s.
 She began her career as a print reporter at the Washington Star.
 Later, at CNN, she produced the first weekly live-by-satellite interview program, blazing the trail for programs like Nightline.
 She was a recipient of the George Polk Award and a nominee for Emmy and Cable Ace awards.
 Read more.